accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 Time-based media can be broadcast in real time or played back asynchronously (pre-recorded media).

-**Note:** animated gifs and images animated by a script in the application are not considered to be temporal media.
+**Note 1:** animated gifs and images animated by a script in the application are not considered to be temporal media.

 #### Time stamp